 People in our business

 All Ageas UK staff are based in the UK, and the majority are engaged in the development, sale and administration of insurance products.
 Ageas UK does not therefore consider there to be a high risk that the people within its business are the victims of modern slavery or human trafficking.
 Nevertheless, Ageas UK has policies in place that are intended to ensure that they are not.

-Ageas UK has procedures in place for ensuring that only individuals with the right to work in the UK are employed in its business.
+During 2018 Ageas UK had procedures in place for ensuring that only individuals with the right to work in the UK were employed in its business.
 These procedures are set out in the Employee Vetting Policy which is reviewed annually.
 During the recruitment process, identity and right to work documentation are obtained in accordance with Home Office guidelines.
 Where staff are engaged on a temporary basis using recruitment agencies, the agencies are required to undertake appropriate right to work and reference checks on Ageas UK’s behalf, and Ageas UK obtains evidence that these checks have been carried out.